PriontoAbdullah/PriontoAbdullah/README.md

 <h1 align="center"> Hello, I'm Prionto Abdullah <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"> ! </h1>

-<h3 align="center">I'm a Software and Web Developer from Bangladesh ❤</h3>
+<h3 align="center">I'm an enthusiastic and passionate Web Developer from Bangladesh ❤</h3>

-A 23Y/O Software🌈 and Web developer🎯 from Bangladesh.
-I'm passionate about Full-Stack Web Development.:bar_chart:.
-I like automating things, building pipelines, exploring scalability problems and improving efficiency and performance.
-Strong Advocate for 📜 open source, :cloud: Cloud computing, 🚀 DevOps, :new: Innovation and Automation :robot:
+A self-taught, passionate and fast-learner full-stack developer 🎯 from Dhaka, 🇧🇩 🌎.
+Now I'm a final year student of undergrad Software Engineering 👨‍🎓.
+I love to work with new technologies and developing web applications 🔭.
+Currently, I am learning how to improve the performance of progressive web applications for better user experience 🌱.
+I’m looking to apply my skills as part of a fast-paced, quality-driven team in order to build better experiences on the web 🚀.

 ![](https://visitor-badge.glitch.me/badge?page_id=PriontoAbdullah.PriontoAbdullah)
 ![age](https://img.shields.io/badge/age-21-blue)